Baglecake/Emile-1/README.md

-# Emile-1
-# 🤖 Émile - Your Personal Local AI Assistant
+# 🤖 Émile-1 - Your Personal Local AI Assistant

 A user-friendly Streamlit interface for running AI models locally via Ollama.
 Chat with AI models completely offline, upload files for context, and manage your conversations - all without any paywalls or privacy concerns!